Russian Nuclear Scientists Arrested For 'Bitcoin Mining Plot' - Slashdot

 Re: (Score:2)

-Easy to do without oversight (Score:4, Interesting)
+Easy to do without oversight (Score:5, Interesting)

 Posting this anonymously, even though I'm pretty sure the statue of limitations is long past.